If You Can Answer These Mensa Quiz Questions, You’re Probably a Genius

-Jane’s daughter (Jane’s mother’s husband is Jane’s father, his daughter is Jane, and Jill is her daughter).
-Can you solve Einstein’s riddle?
+Jane’s daughter (Jane’s mother’s husband is Jane’s father, his daughter is Jane and Jill is her daughter).
+How many of these long riddles can you solve?

 Tabitha likes cookies but not cake.
 She likes mutton but not lamb, and she likes okra but not squash.
 Following the same rule, will she like cherries or pears?
 Thought this was hard?
-Almost no one gets this logic card trick right.
+Try answering these trick questions.

-Cherries (Tabitha likes food with only two syllables).
-Tabitha also enjoys these challenging riddles.
+Cherries (Tabitha only likes food with two syllables).
+Tabitha also enjoys these “What am I?” riddles.

 Rachel.
-See if you can spot the difference in these almost identical pictures.
+Now see if you can find the hidden objects in these photos.